chanioxaris/devops-docker-mooc/Part1.md

 ### 1.11

+The Dockerfile is located [here](files/Part1/1.11/Dockerfile)

-On our host create a new file logs.txt
+On our host machine create a new `logs.txt` file.

 `$ touch logs.txt`

-The new Dockerfile is located [here](files/1.11/Dockerfile)

-Build a new image from our Dockerfile
+Build a new image from our Dockerfile.

 `$ docker build -t ex_1.11 .`

-Create a new container from `ex_1.11` image, publish 8000 port on host machine and bind the corresponding volume
+Create a new container from `ex_1.11` image, publish `8000` port on host machine and bind the corresponding volume.

 `$ docker run -p 8000:8000 --mount type=bind,source="$(pwd)"/logs.txt,target=/logs.txt ex_1.11`

 ![screenshot](img/Part1/1.11_run.png)

-Check the content of our local logs.txt file
+Check the content of our local logs.txt file.

 ![screenshot](img/Part1/1.11_volume.png)

 ### 1.12

-The new Dockerfile for frontend is located [here](files/1.12/Dockerfile.frontend)
+The Dockerfile for frontend project is located [here](files/Part1/1.12/Dockerfile.frontend)

-The new Dockerfile for backend is located [here](files/1.12/Dockerfile.backend)
+The Dockerfile for backend project is located [here](files/Part1/1.12/Dockerfile.backend)

-On both we have to set the requested environment variables `API_URL` and `FRONT_URL` to match the running url
+On both we have to set the requested environment variables `API_URL` and `FRONT_URL` to match the running url.

-Build a new image from our frontend Dockerfile
+Build a new image from our frontend Dockerfile.

 `$ docker build -t ex_1.12_front -f Dockerfile.frontend .`

 ![screenshot](img/Part1/1.12_build_front.png)

-Build a new image from our backend Dockerfile
+Build a new image from our backend Dockerfile.

 `$ docker build -t ex_1.12_back -f Dockerfile.backend .`

 ![screenshot](img/Part1/1.12_build_back.png)

-Create a new container from `ex_1.12_front` image in detached mode and publish 5000 port on host machine
+Create a new container from `ex_1.12_front` image in detached mode and publish `5000` port on host machine.

 `$ docker run -d -p 5000:5000 ex_1.12_front`

 ![screenshot](img/Part1/1.12_run_front.png)

-Create a new container from `ex_1.12_back` image in detached mode and publish 8000 port on host machine
+Create a new container from `ex_1.12_back` image in detached mode and publish `8000` port on host machine.

 `$ docker run -d -p 8000:8000 ex_1.12_back`